DCI Scholarship Opportunities

 Rodney Goodhart Memorial Scholarship

 As a drum corps judge for more than three decades, the late Rodney Goodhart contributed greatly toward representing percussion during the early beginnings of Drum Corps International.
-In his memory, the Rodney Goodhart Memorial Scholarship is awarded each summer to a current DCI member corps participant.
+In his memory, the Rodney Goodhart Memorial Scholarship is awarded each summer to a DCI corps member.